 When you think of a UNESCO World Heritage Site, an urban city rarely comes to mind.
 The coveted designation is generally reserved for more antiquated sites, but Tel Aviv is anything but conventional.
 Get an education in design with an architecture tour, and you’ll discover why Tel Aviv – positively bursting with chromatic intensity – is known as the White City.
 Boasting more Bauhaus architecture than any other city in the world, Tel Aviv is a design-lover’s playground.

 Picture the old-world architecture of Jerusalem, but with stunning views of the Mediterranean.
 Add warm light – typical of the south of France.
 Sprinkle charming art galleries throughout winding streets.
 Finally, add a generous dash of Middle Eastern spice.
 This is Jaffa.
 A city that harmonizes ancient and modern, simplicity and luxury.
 When in Tel Aviv, make sure to pencil Jaffa into your itinerary.
 Join a Jaffa Walking Tour for the best way to see the area.
 Trust us, you don’t want to miss this ancient gem.
 Stroll along the coastal promenade until you reach the clock tower and watch the fishermen bringing in the daily catch.
 Then venture into Old Jaffa to explore the hidden treasures within its walls.
 If you feel like a splurge, head to one of Jaffa’s luxe spas: the Setai and Yoko Kitahara Japanese Spa will not disappoint.
 Then continue to the flea-market to shop for treasures boasting more past-lives than a Tel Aviv street cat.
 Finish your Jaffa adventure with an atmospheric dinner in the harbor or within the market.
-Or, if your night is just getting started, Jaffa transforms after dark into an artistic playground for the effortlessly intriguing crowd.
+Or, if your night is just getting started, take an Old Jaffa Night Tour to see all the gorgeous sights in the moonlight.

 Join a Tour